 January 2018 a Kickstarter campaign successfully funded the development of software, website and 15 new Birdhouses, bringing the total to 26 Birdhouses, which went live in August 2018.

-Stay tuned for updates, or subscribe to the newsletter at the bottom of this page.
+Stay tuned for updates and subscribe to the newsletter at the bottom of this page.

 Bird says #thankyou to all the birdlovin' people that contributed to this project: